Am-I-One-Or-Zero/MemoryAllocator/README.md

 that do not have very big size.
 Memory allocator reserves a block of memory at construction.
-When there will be no available memory then it will allocate in *grow coefficient* more memory than in previous time and so on.
+When there will be no available memory then it will allocate in *grow coefficient* times more memory than in previous time and so on.

 ## Features
 * **Extremely fast** when allocating and freeing a lot of objects